MilaNLProc/honest/README.rst

 Citation
 --------

-Please use the following bibtex entry if you use this score in your project:
+Please use the following bibtex entries if you use this score in your project:

 ::